 Ain’t love grand?
 Except, you know, when it’s not.
-Like those all-too-relatable days when routine settles in, when long-worn love drifts apart and finds two partners on opposite sides of a fork in a road, when years of shared dreams turn out to have never been the same dream at all, and when, at your relationships breaking point, a blood-thirsty monster shows up at your door.
+Like those all-too-relatable days when routine settles in, when long-worn love drifts apart and partners find themselves on opposite sides of a fork in a road, when years of shared dreams turn out to have never been the same dream at all, and when, at your relationships breaking point, a blood-thirsty monster shows up at your door.
+Classic stuff.

 Gardner stars as Hank, an old-fashioned country boy who’s perfectly happy with his simple life as a bar owner in the sticks, where he lives in his family’s old home with his girlfriend Abby (Brea Grant).
 But Abby wants more.
 After ten years of the same old, same old small-town life with Hank, she’s ready to the next step, and with no sign of a wedding, a baby, or a return to the city in sight, Abby takes off unexpectedly one day, leaving Hank behind with only a cryptic note and the cat he gave her for her birthday as cold comforts.